fastly/sigsci-splunk-app/sigsci_TA_for_splunk/README.txt

 /opt/splunk/var/data/tabuilder/package/sigsci_TA_for_splunk/bin/sigsci_ta_for_splunk/aob_py3/setuptools/cli.exe: this file does not require any source code
 /opt/splunk/var/data/tabuilder/package/sigsci_TA_for_splunk/bin/sigsci_ta_for_splunk/aob_py3/setuptools/gui-arm64.exe: this file does not require any source code
 /opt/splunk/var/data/tabuilder/package/sigsci_TA_for_splunk/bin/sigsci_ta_for_splunk/aob_py3/setuptools/cli-64.exe: this file does not require any source code
+/opt/splunk/var/data/tabuilder/package/sigsci_TA_for_splunk/bin/sigsci_ta_for_splunk/aob_py3/setuptools/gui.exe: this file does not require any source code
+/opt/splunk/var/data/tabuilder/package/sigsci_TA_for_splunk/bin/sigsci_ta_for_splunk/aob_py3/markupsafe/_speedups.cpython-37m-x86_64-linux-gnu.so: this file does not require any source code